 Strategies for introducing film and online resources

 - Encourage students to write regularly in a journal or sketchbook to record questions, ideas, or pictures related to their art-viewing experiences.
-Use any of the Before Viewing, During Viewing, or After Viewing questions (found in the Educators Guides) as journal assignments to be completed in anticipation of a group discussion.
+Use any of the Before, While, or After Viewing questions as journal assignments to be completed in anticipation of a group discussion.

-- Initiate a debate, based on any discussion questions in the "Starting the Conversation" section.
-Turn the question into a statement and have students develop written, oral, and/or visual arguments for and against that statement, to present to the class.
-Use diverse visual examples to prompt new thinking.
+- Initiate a debate based on any of the previous discussion questions.
+Turn the question into a statement and have students develop arguments for and against that statement to present to the class.

-- Use videos, interview transcripts, and slideshows to prepare students for viewing art in museums, galleries, and other exhibition venues.
-Discuss the different ways audiences can see and experience contemporary art (such as on film, on the Internet, in person), as well as how different contexts (time-based, site-specific, ephemeral, interactive) influence the way we look at and interpret art.
+- Use ART21’s series and website to prepare students to view art in museums, galleries, and other exhibition venues.
+Discuss the different ways audiences can see and experience contemporary art (on film, on the internet, in person, etc.) and reflect on how those contexts influence the way we look at and interpret the work.

-- View a range of artist segments or use ART21 texts to inspire students to write their own artist statements or to create video segments that reflect their own profiles as artists.
+- View a variety of artist segments to inspire students to write his or her own artist statement or to create a video segment reflecting a personal artist profile.